 If Monsoon turns the area green, then winters bring along a carpet of white.
-Temperature drops below zero degrees at night and you will definitely need heavy woolens.
+The temperature drops below zero degrees at night and you will definitely need heavy woolens.
 The option of camping however still remains open at the lake but make sure you are ready to handle the cold.

-For more information on the topic above, please read Month by Month breakdown of Weather at Deoria Tal.
+For more information on the topic above, please read A Month by Month Breakdown of Weather at Deoria Tal.

 Best Time to Visit Deoria Tal

 From April till June can be considered a good time to visit here.
 There won’t be any snow around but you will have fun trekking and camping.
-Weather at this time is pleasant with days being moderately warm.
+The weather at this time is pleasant with days being moderately warm.
 Nights will still be cold but not too much.

 September is among the best of the times to visit.
 Monsoon will be gone but the vistas and valleys would still be full of colors.
 Come October and things would get cold and dull again.
 If you want to see the Orange of the Autumn then October can be a good time.
 The months of November and December will really be a bad time with cold weather, no snow, and really dull and dry scenery.